-Email: fsr_du@yahoo.com or fsradmissions@du.ac.in
+Email: fsradmissions@du.ac.in

 More information is available at http://fsr.du.ac.in.
 Foreign nationals will have to bring proof of registration with Foreign Students Registry Office of Delhi University at the time of the interview.

 5.8 APPLICATION FOR ADMISSION